leanprover/lean4/CONTRIBUTING.md

 Tutorial-like examples are very welcome.
 They are useful for finding rough edges and bugs in Lean 4, for highlighting new features, and for showing how to use Lean.
 If you want to store your tutorial in the Lean 4 repository to make sure future changes will not break it, we suggest the following workflow:
-* Contact one of the Lean developers in Zulip, and check whether your tutorial is a good match for the Lean 4 repository.
+* Contact one of the Lean developers on Zulip, and check whether your tutorial is a good match for the Lean 4 repository.
 * Send bug reports and report rough edges.
 We will work with you until the tutorial looks great.
 * Add plenty of comments and make sure others will be able to follow it.
 * Create a pull request in the Lean 4 repository.
 After merging, we will link it to the official documentation and make sure it becomes part of our test suite.

+You can use `.lean` or `.md` files to create your tutorial.
+The `.md` files are ideal when you want to format your prose using markdown.
+For an example, see [this `.md` file](https://github.com/leanprover/lean4/blob/master/doc/lean3changes.md).

 Contributions to the reference manual are also welcome, but since Lean 4 is changing rapidly, please contact us first using Zulip to find out which parts are stable enough to document.
 We will work with you to get this kind of